fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

 - The original hbm's displayed some information next to your Crosshair (like info about an RBMK Reactor) this will likely be moved to the Jade compatibility Plugin
 -
 #
-### Some Stuff will be changed to fit into modern Versions:
+### Some Stuff will be changed to fit into modern Versions (or because i felt like it):
 (Maybe make the old names & textures advisable through a resource pack)
 #### Textures:
 - Industrial Copper -> Standard Minecraft Copper